stases/math4ai_temp/index.md

 - [**Statistics**](docs/essentials/statistics), studying how to analyze data, quantify uncertainty, and describe random events.

 Each section contains a tl;dr on top and summary at the bottom discussing the highlights of the section, and one important exercise to help you understand the main point of the section.
+Please notice the search bar at the top if you want to quickly look for a topic (e.g. 'marginalization').

 If you see any errors on this site, please [write us](contact) and we will make sure to address them as soon as possible.

 **Floor Eijkelboom & Tin Hadži Veljković**

-{: .note }
+[//]: # ({: .note })

-This project is under active development.
+[//]: # (This project is under active development.)